nliulab/AutoScore-Ordinal/README.md

 ### Data preprocessing (Users to check the following)

--   Handle missing values (AutoScore requires a complete dataset).
+-   Handle missing values (AutoScore-Ordinal requires a complete dataset).
 -   Remove special characters from variable names, e.g., `[`, `]`, `(`,
     `)`,`,`.
 (Suggest using `_` to replace them if needed)
 -   Name of the variable should be unique and not entirely included by other variable names.
--   Ensure that the dependent variable is named “label” (make sure no variables using the same name).
+-   Ensure that the dependent variable is named “label” (make sure no variables using the same name) and is coded as class: factor.
 -   Independent variables should be numeric (class: num/int) or categorical (class: factor/logic).
 -   Handle outliers (optional).
 -   Check variable distribution (optional).

-### AutoScore preprocessing (Users to check the following)
+### AutoScore-Ordinal preprocessing (Users to check the following)

--   Check if data fulfil the basic requirement by AutoScore.
+-   Check if data fulfil the basic requirement by AutoScore-Ordinal.
 -   Fix the problem if you see any warnings.

 ``` r